BesrourMS/Identity/README.md

 For Your Image you can download your profile picture in images folder in theme folder with the same name : "avatar.jpg" or you can use the meta Image in the index.md :
 Image: http://yoursite.com/yourpicture.jpg

-For The Background change the "bg.jpg" in the folder images in the theme folder Recommanded Size : avatar.jpg => 122x122 px | bg.jpg 1440x900 px
+For The Background change the "bg.jpg" in the folder images with your background image.<br />
+Recommanded Size : <br />avatar.jpg => 122x122 px | bg.jpg 1440x900 px